micahwoods/micahwoods.github.io/_posts/2018-07-15-it-doesnt-have-to-be-so-complicated.md

 See Harivandi's [Interpreting Turfgrass Irrigation Water Test Results](http://anrcatalog.ucanr.edu/pdf/8009.pdf) for more details.
 Water with that much salt is classified as **Degree of restriction on use: none**.

-3) Take home message: understand what salinity does, and (going back to the point I made above), be sure to know the difference between salinity and sodicity.
+Take home message: understand threshold salinity levels that might cause problems, and stay safely away from them.

-Tom Calder [asked](https://twitter.com/tomosocanoso/status/1017892794751336448), "if we do have salts in our soils, is the concern/problem more about the salts almost stealing the water from the plant like a sponge?"
+3) Tom Calder [asked](https://twitter.com/tomosocanoso/status/1017892794751336448), "if we do have salts in our soils, is the concern/problem more about the salts almost stealing the water from the plant like a sponge?"

 That's kind of the problem, although I like to think of it more in terms of salinity reduces the availability of water the grass, and because of that it reduces the growth rate of the grass.
 Here are two technical descriptions of this from textbooks:

 ![salinity textbook quote definitions](/img/salinity.png)

+Take home message: understand what salinity does, and (going back to the point I made above), be sure to know the difference between salinity and sodicity.